 The City Water Plan 2012 - 2015 (City Water Plan) provides a coordinated approach for the City to sustainably manage water resources within City operations and the community.
-The Plan identifies the main water related issues impacting the City and sets objectives for scheme and groundwater water conservation and water quality improvement.
+The Plan identifies the main water related issues impacting the City and sets objectives for scheme and groundwater water conservation, water quality and quantity improvement.

-The implementation of the City Water Plan approach will allow the City to demonstrate leadership in meeting its water conservation and water quality improvement targets and create community awareness regarding the need to manage water resources for the future.
+The implementation of the City Water Plan approach will allow the City to demonstrate leadership in meeting its water conservation and water quality management targets and create community awareness regarding the need to manage water resources for the future.